 - No pâté

-- If there was one guideline regarding food quality that I would like in neon, it would be this: Go organic.
-Going organic is actually more important than anything else you can do for your baby’s health.
+- If there is one guideline regarding food quality that I would like in neon, it would be this: Go organic.
+Going organic is more important than anything else you can do for your baby’s health.
 Organic food is relatively free of dangerous toxic chemicals that have been linked to a host of health-related issues affecting you and your unborn little one.

-I also really liked her Nutrient Chart at the end of the chapter that lists out all the nutrients that you need, the benefits they have on mom and baby, the daily requirement that you need, and good food sources that you can receive those nutrients.
+I also really liked her Nutrient Chart at the end of the chapter that lists out all the nutrients you need, the benefits they have on mom and baby, the daily requirement you need, and good food sources that you can receive those nutrients.